Frequently Asked Questions

 Do I need to obtain a city permit for the work?

 Yes, if work on the private sewer lateral is required, and in Emeryville a permit is required even if the lateral will be tested as-is.
-All agencies in EBMUD's wastewater service area require permits to do work on the private sewer lateral.
+Most agencies in EBMUD's wastewater service area require permits to do work on the private sewer lateral.

 How do I find a licensed plumbing contractor?